Collections

 • Sketchbook (A5 or larger, with cartridge paper pages)

-• Ruler, scissors, pencil sharpener, eraser, 2 small binder/bulldog clips, low-tack masking tape, sharp knife, and paper glue
+• Ruler, scissors, pencil sharpener, eraser, 2 small binder/bulldog clips, low-tack masking tape, double-sided adhesive tape, sharp knife, cutting mat, and paper glue

 • Black fineliner pens (with a range of nib widths)